 Rhinox sighed, caught Quickstrike under his arms, and took him from Silverbolt.
 "We just repaired you.
 Don't even think about damaging each other."

-Grumbling and shooting dark looks at each other, the neophytes left.
+Grumbling and shooting angry looks at each other, the neophytes left.
 Tarantulas giggled.
 "Ah, Maximal camaraderie!
 I'm going to see how Blackarachnia's doing."
 With that, the Predacon left as well.